What is the

 CWO4, USCG

 In the years after the creation of the United States, the fledgling republic faced serious financial troubles.
-Widespread smuggling to avoid payment of import taxes was used to great effect against Great Britain during the war for American independence.
-The same practice was pursued after the war was over by merchants who wanted to keep their lucrative incomes.
+Widespread smuggling to avoid import taxes was used to great effect against Great Britain during the war for American independence.
+The same practice was pursued after the war by merchants who wanted to keep their lucrative incomes.
 This activity kept badly needed tax funds (revenues) out of the U.S. Treasury.

 Incidentally, after the Revolution the Continental Navy, Marines and Army were disbanded, leaving the U.S. without a regular military force until the creation of the United States Navy in 1794.
-Because the Revenue Marine was the only government force of the Republic from 1790-1794, the U.S. Coast Guard, the direct descendant of the Revenue Marine, holds the distinction of being the oldest continuously serving (and the first to hold the title of "United States") of the 5 armed services.
+Because the Revenue Marine was the only government armed force of the Republic from 1790-1794, the U.S. Coast Guard, the direct descendant of the Revenue Marine, holds the distinction of being the oldest continuously serving (and the first to hold the title of "United States") of the 5 armed services.

 A revenue cutter was assigned to each of ten seaports on the East Coast.
 The Massachusetts, first of the original 10, was 60' long, with a crew of 10.
 The term "revenue cutter" dated back to the early 1700's in England, where their Revenue patrol vessels were all cutter-rigged, that is, with a single mast and with two or more jibs.

 All of the above notwithstanding, it was specifically directed in Alexander Hamilton's first letter of instruction that captains "...will always keep in mind that their countrymen are freemen, and, as such, are impatient of everything that bears the least mark of a domineering spirit...
 They will endeavor to overcome difficulties, if any are experienced, by a cool and temperate perseverance in their duty--by address and moderation, rather than by vehemence or violence."
-Not surprisingly, cutter captains were renowned for their decent quality, sense of responsibility and fairness.
+Not surprisingly, cutter captains were known for their decent quality, sense of responsibility and fairness.

 Since it's inception, the Revenue Marine accepted as one of it's missions the responsibility to render aid and assistance as needed "for the protection of lives and property at sea", the role that would come to define the modern-day Coast Guard.
 In 1832, Secretary of the Treasury McLane ordered in writing for revenue cutters to conduct winter cruises to assist mariners in need, and Congress made the practice an official part of regulations in 1837.